-Selection Criteria Description Innovation The approach and project should demonstrate a new and innovative way of countering corruption and fraud • should go beyond existing efforts in its respective field should take into account new technologies where possible • should consider, if and where possible, topics reflected on in the global anti-corruption discourse, such as systematic linkages between human rights and anti-corruption compliance, linkages between export control and anti-corruption compliance, and/or technological advances (e.g. digitalization), and the extent to which technological advances could be used in the fight against corruption (e.g. Big Data, Social Media).
-Sustainability Applicants must describe how they intend to achieve long-term financial and organizational sustainability beyond the funding received through the Siemens Integrity Initiative, and how outputs and outcomes in and of themselves can remain sustainable.
-For organizational sustainability, proposals should outline how the organization's capacity and the capacity of potential partner organi- zations will be built in order to sustain the results of the project. • For financial sustainability, projects should outline how they intend to attract additional funds or develop financing schemes to cover the future costs of the project; this should include a realistic strategy for sustaining the project's results after termination of support from the Siemens Integrity Initiative.
-Growth potential A premium is put on projects that have the potential for large scale impact, and • can be replicated in other areas and regions.
+Selection Criteria Description Innovation The approach and project should demonstrate a new and innovative way of countering corruption and fraud should go beyond existing efforts in its respective field should take into account new technologies where possible Sustainability Applicants must describe how they intend to achieve long-term financial and organizational sustainability beyond the funding received through the Siemens Integrity Initiative.
+For organizational sustainability, proposals should outline how the organization's capacity and the capacity of potential partner organizations will be built in order to sustain the results of the project.
+For financial sustainability, projects should outline how they intend to attract additional funds or develop financing schemes to cover the future costs of the project; this should include a realistic strategy for sustaining the project's results after termination of support from the Siemens Integrity Initiative.
+Growth potential A premium is put on projects • that have the potential for large scale impact, and • can be replicated in other areas and regions.
+Objective & measureable results The project should have clear and measurable results that will have a direct impact on the business environment.

-Selection Criteria Description Objective & measureable results The project should have clear and measurable results that will have a direct impact on the business environment.
-The planned results should be supported by relevant and measurable baseline data relating to the higher level ('bigger') issue(s) that project achievements are likely to contribute to, and relevant and measurable baseline data relating to the specific immediate issue(s) that the project is aiming to address.
-The project should clearly describe what it will do to address the higher level ('bigger') and immediate issue(s).
 The expected results/outcomes should be achievable within the time frame of implementation of the funding from the Siemens Integrity Initiative.
-The quality of proposed indicators to measure results/out- comes and project success will be examined.
-Project design and organizational capacity The project should set out a basic theory of change concept explaining how the project activities plan to bring about me- dium to long-term change and how the project will measure this change against the baseline data at the start of the project.
-The project should have a realistic plan with concrete steps/ activities to achieve the project objective within the implemen- tation timespan of 3 to 5 years.
-The organization's, and if applicable, its partner's capacity and characteristics to implement the project will be assessed.

-Selection Criteria Description Type of funding No indirect funding: Organizations that are interested in funding must apply directly for funds (no intermediaries) The maximum amount an organization can apply for per project is US\$5 million.
-Proposals with lower funding require- ments are welcome provided that the requested funding exceeds the minimum amount of US\$ 500,000.
-For applicants submitting more than one project/application, Siemens may introduce a funding limit per organization in the course of the selection process The Siemens Integrity Initiative seeks project proposals that include a portfolio of activities rather than one-off activities and proposals with a time horizon of 3 to 5 years Project proposals may not include funding of general expenses or general administration of entities, unless these are clearly linked to the project and do not exceed 10% of the total cost of activities proposed for financing through the Siemens Integrity Initiative.
+The quality of proposed indicators to measure outcomes/ results and project success will be examined.
+Project design and organizational capacity The project should have a realistic plan with concrete steps/ activities to achieve the project objective within the implemen- tation timespan of 3 to 5 years.
+The organization's, and if applicable, its partner's capacity to implement the project will be assessed.
+Type of funding No indirect funding: Organizations that are interested in funding must apply directly for funds (no intermediaries) The maximum amount an organization can apply for per project is US\$5 million.
+Proposals with lower funding requirements are welcome provided that the requested funding exceeds the minimum amount of US\$ 200,000 For applicants submitting more than one project/application, Siemens may introduce a funding limit per organization in the course of the selection process The Siemens Integrity Initiative seeks project proposals that include a portfolio of activities rather than one-off activities and proposals with a time horizon of 3 to 5 years Project proposals may not include funding of general expenses or general administration of entities, unless these are clearly linked to the project and do not exceed 10% of the total cost of activities proposed for financing through the Siemens Integrity Initiative.